Two core benefits of investing in property overseas are high-yield rental income and capital appreciation.

 Using the Mexican peso as an example, it has been trading between 19 and 21 pesos per $1 in recent years.
 Even within this narrow band, the exchange rate impact can be significant.
 For a property valued at 7 million pesos, that 2-peso spread can cost or save you more than $35,000.

-It also remains strong against other currencies, like the Colombian peso and the Brazilian real, enhancing your buying power in those places.
+Exchange rates can work in your favor, especially when the U.S. dollar is strong.
+It’s currently strong against the Colombian peso and the Brazilian real, enhancing your buying power in those places.

 Don’t Try To Time It